 The network is also keeping African-American programming as a key part of its goals.

 "There's no question we've been very successful in African-American programming, and we will continue to do that," Moonves said.
-"We want shows that appeal not only to African Americans, but to everyone."

 To that end, the other midseason replacement series will be "Cuts," which is sort of a "Barbershop" comedy.